paul-ylz-tw/infra101_guild/week1/README.md

 - Overriding the default configuration file name passed to Spring is done with `--spring.config.name`.

+- On OSX, to get a checksum of a file, use `shasum -a 256 <filename>`

 ## Rough Steps
 How do we spin up a basic VM using vagrant?
 How do we copy the jar file in?